TheBeastCoding/glaucoma-dataset-metadata/README.md

 ## New Updates
-* EyePACS-light-V2 preprocess high-level overview is now available on the Kaggle dataset link in the about section (scroll all the way down) if you are curious on how the dataset was derived
+* 01/20/24 : EyePACS-light-V2 preprocess high-level overview is now available on the Kaggle dataset link in the about section (scroll all the way down) if you are curious on how the dataset was derived
+* 12/28/23 : EyePACS-light-V2 94.94% test accuracy benchmark using ConvNeXtTiny: https://www.kaggle.com/code/deathtrooper/benchmark-94-94-convnexttiny
-* EyePACS-light-V2 is HERE!!!
+* 12/12/23 : EyePACS-light-V2 is HERE!!!
 Be the first to benchmark your model with this improved dataset!
 Download from kaggle: https://www.kaggle.com/datasets/deathtrooper/glaucoma-dataset-eyepacs-airogs-light-v2/data
-* EyePACS-light-V2 94.94% test accuracy benchmark using ConvNeXtTiny: https://www.kaggle.com/code/deathtrooper/benchmark-94-94-convnexttiny

 # Public Glaucoma Dataset Catalog
 [Help expand this repository by providing links/publications to new glaucoma datasets!]